lbl-neutrino/larpixSlowControls/README.md

 #################################################################################

-If the monitoring code won't launch make sure all devices are turned on.
+If the monitoring code won't launch make sure all devices are turned on (step 1).

 If Grafana is consuming a lot of CPU, first try killing the monitoring python code and relaunching it.
 If that doesn't work, kill Grafana and restart it by using: